 We suggest picking up your phone and getting in touch with your insurer within 24 hours of the crash.

-How To Prepare For The Worst-Case Accident Scenario
+How Should I Prepare For The Worst-Case Accident Scenario?

 Even low-mileage drivers can find themselves in an accident.
 Make sure you’ve prepared for the worst by: